aixoss/aix-puppet/README.md

  Executions can be stopped after any step, and this is controlled thru the 'to_step' parameter into ./manifests/init.pp.<br>
- Each step persists its results into a yaml file, which can be found into ./aixautomation/output/flrtvc directory.<br>
+ Each step persists its results into a yaml file, which can be found into ./output/flrtvc directory.<br>
- All yaml files can be reused between two executions, to spare time if ever the external conditions have not changed, this is controlled thru the 'clean' parameter which needs then to be set to 'no'.
-By default it is set to 'true', meaning the previously computed yaml files are not used.<br>
+ All yaml files can be reused between two executions, to spare time if ever the external conditions have not changed, this is controlled thru the 'force' parameter which needs then to be set to 'no'.
+By default it is set to 'yes', meaning the previously computed yaml files are not used.<br>
  eFix are sorted by 'Packaging Date' before being applied, i.e. most recent first.
 It could occur that one particular eFix prevents another one (less recent) from being installed if they touch the same file.<br>
  At the end of execution of this provider, you'll find into : <br>
-  - ./aixautomation/output/logs/PuppetAix_StatusBefore_<target>.yml : how were the <target>
+  - ./output/logs/PuppetAix_StatusBefore_<target>.yml : how were the <target>
     LPAR before eFix installation.<br>
-  - ./aixautomation/output/logs/PuppetAix_StatusAfter_<target>.yml : how are the <target>
+  - ./output/logs/PuppetAix_StatusAfter_<target>.yml : how are the <target>
     LPARs after eFix installation.<br>

 ## Limitations